Abrish-seng/IoT-Based-Smart-Agriculture-to-optimize-water-usage/README.md

 4. **Configure the Simulation**:

-   - Ensure all components are correctly connected in your design.
+   - Ensure all components are correctly connected in the design.
    - Verify that all necessary libraries and components are included in the Proteus project.

 5. **Run the Simulation**: